pharmaverse/admiral/README.md

 ## Installation

-The package is available from CRAN and can be installed with
+The package is available from CRAN and can be installed with:

 ```r
 install.packages("admiral")
 ```

-To install the development version of the package from GitHub run
+To install the development version of the package from GitHub run:

 ```r
 # install.packages("devtools")